Back to blog

 }

-For Bot Framework media URLs, I used the bot token and made a streamed request just to read the headers.
-That gave me content-length and content-type without buffering the whole file.
+For Bot Framework media URLs, I used the bot token and made a streamed request just to read the headers, which gave me content-length and content-type without buffering the whole file.
+For Graph-backed files, I resolved the contentUrl into a DriveItem download URL first and read the headers from there.
+So the metadata lookup was effectively:

 async function getAttachmentMetadata(contentUrl) {